IBE160/SG-Lotte/docs/sprint-artifacts/3-3-account-management.md

 *   Backend endpoints to handle account deletion should be added to `backend/app/api/v1/endpoints/users.py`.

 #### General Notes
 *   Account deletion is a destructive action and should have a clear confirmation step.
+The backend will use `DELETE /users/account` to trigger the deletion in Supabase.
+[Source: docs/sprint-artifacts/tech-spec-epic-3.md#apis-and-interfaces]
 *   Ensure that all user data is properly deleted from the database and any other services.
+This will be achieved through cascade deletes in the database.
+[Source: docs/sprint-artifacts/tech-spec-epic-3.md#security]
-*   Password changes should be handled securely, following best practices.
+*   Password changes should be handled securely, using the `POST /users/change-password` endpoint.
+[Source: docs/sprint-artifacts/tech-spec-epic-3.md#apis-and-interfaces]

 ---